 Sec.
-B.
+B. When Required

-There shall be provided in all districts at the time of creation or enlargement of any main building or accessory structure, off-street parking spaces as required in this article, for motor vehicles with adequate access to all spaces.
+There shall be provided in all districts at the time of creation or enlargement of any main building or accessory structure, off-street parking spaces as required in this Article, for motor vehicles with adequate access to all spaces.

 Sec.
-C.
+C. Unspecified, Mixed or Joint Uses

-The number of parking spaces required for uses in the various districts is set forth in this article.
+The number of parking spaces required for uses in the various districts is set forth in this Article.
 Where a use is not specifically listed or only a broad use category is shown, it shall be the Zoning Official's responsibility to categorize the use.